Partner-assisted reproduction: Success rates

 As reciprocal IVF is a fairly new process first established in 2009, one study from 2017 found that 60% of couples undergoing IVF with an average donor age of 32 achieved pregnancy.
 A study published in February 2018 found a 60% live birth rate in a group of 120 lesbian couples who underwent reciprocal IVF.
 The subject of the research are European patients only.

 The success rate of reciprocal IVF heavily depends on the age of the birth mother.
-For women under age 35, there is a 41-43% success rate.
-For women over 40, there is a 13-18% success rate.
+For women under age 35, there is a 41–43% success rate.
+For women over 40, there is a 13–18% success rate.

 As IVF is not always successful on the first attempt, it is important that couples understand that multiple cycles may be required to achieve a pregnancy.

 Legal aspects

 For couples who choose to undergo reciprocal IVF, potential legal issues to be addressed may vary between jurisdictions.
 One potential issue is the necessity to make sure the partner who donates the egg is a legal parent of the child.
-This can include getting the name on the birth certificate at the time of birth or may require legally adopting the child.
+This can include getting their name on the birth certificate at the time of birth or may require legally adopting the child.
 These steps help establish equal parental rights for both the gestational carrier and the egg donor.
 A legal attorney who specializes in reproductive law can be a useful resource for navigating the specific legal aspects state by state.

 In 2023, the Hong Kong High Court ruled that a lesbian who provided an egg but did not carry the baby through reciprocal IVF was a “parent at common law” and that exclusion from parental status was discriminatory.